WazirX/wazirx-api/README.md

 ### Public API Endpoints

-1. GET `/api/v2/market-status`
+1. GET `/api/v2/market-status`  [Live link](https://api.wazirx.com/api/v2/market-status)

-    Returns JSON object which has current market and assets status.
+    > Market status will give your an overview of markets and assets.
+This is great when you want to track the configuration of our markets, get fees or status of withdrawal deposit, market configuration and more.
+This response is not recommended for price polling because accurate realtime price is not guaranteed as there could be some delays.
+We recommend using price ticker API for all price tracking activity.

     Response object will have 2 keys `markets`(all market related configs will be in this key) and `assets`(all assets related configs will be here).
     ### Response:
     ```
     {